jonase/eastwood/README.next.md

 New in Eastwood version 0.2.0

-This linter is enabled by default, but you may wish to disable it if it annoys you.
+This linter is disabled by default, because it often produces a large number of warnings, and even the ones that are correct can be annoying, and usually just vestigial code that isn't really a bug (it might hurt your performance).

+Also, there are currently many warnings of this kind produced for `core.async`, `core.match`, and Prismatic Schema code, and probably also code that uses those libraries (judging from a small sample set which in some case only includes test code for the library).
+Perhaps in the future Eastwood will be improved, but it is not there as of version 0.2.0.

+However, for many projects tested, the warnings are correct.
+If you wish to eliminate such symbols from your code using these warnings, you must explicitly enable it.
 If you use Leiningen, you can merge a line like the following into your `project.clj` file or user-wide `~/.lein/profiles.clj` file.

 ```clojure